Slava Ukraine

 , and trade them.
 The project was originally outsourced to an external agency, but their implementation was poorly done — it used a hybrid setup: PHP for the backend and an outdated version of React (v16) for the frontend.
 As expected, this caused multiple issues, especially since PHP didn’t support web3 features natively, while JavaScript had already matured with tools and libraries like ethers.js.

-As a senior developer, my responsibility was to take over the entire project from the external team, set up and manage a new Linux-based VPS server, and rebuild the application from scratch using NEXTJS (withTypeScript) and ExpressJS for the backend.
+As a senior developer, my responsibility was to take over the entire project from the external team, set up and manage a new Linux-based VPS server, and rebuild the application from scratch using NEXTJS NextJSNextJS is a full-stack React framework for building web applications with features like server-side rendering (SSR), static site generation (SSG), and API routes out of the box.
+It optimizes performance, SEO, and developer experience by handling routing, code splitting, and image optimization automatically.
+With support for both client and server logic, NextJS is ideal for modern web apps — from content-rich sites to complex dashboards. (withTypeScript) and ExpressJS for the backend.
 This new architecture allowed us to implement essential business features properly, including MetaMask wallet integrationMetaMaskWhat is MetaMask?

 MetaMask is a cryptocurrency wallet and browser extension (also available as a mobile app) that allows users to: